ozkande/ReservationSystem/README.md

 - may reserve the selected table for the selected date/time.

 Restaurant owner:
 - may automize the table reservation system.
+The app takes care of reservation details whether the date is in the future, the restaurant is open during the selected hours etc.
 - may receive messages for general questions/ wishes from the restaurant guest.
-- may update the restaurant by using the admin page.
+- may update the restaurant info by using the admin page.

 Recommendations for the upcoming versions: